 - 1. Created a new Basin Model with a single Subbasin for COR, the subbasin to be used for the calibration and verification process. - 2.
-Edited the basin to select the appropriate methods for Loss Rate, Transform, and Baseflow Method, and entered the initial estimates for each method. - 3.
-Added the observed flow as a gage by selecting Data, Discharge Gages.
-From the Discharge Gage Manager, the analyst then selected Edit, Add Gage.
-In this case, the observed values were in HEC-DSS format, so External DSS Record was selected, as shown in Figure 2, and the HEC-DSS pathname was entered on the following screen.
-Additional instructions on adding a gage are included in the HEC-HMS User's manual (USACE, 2001).
+Edited the subbasin to select the appropriate methods for Loss, Transform, and Baseflow, and entered the initial estimates for each method. - 3.
+Added the observed flow by selecting the Time Series Data Manager from the Components menu.
+Then the analyst selected the Discharge Gages data type and clicked the New button.
+In this case, the observed values were in HEC-DSS format, so in the Component Editor the Data Storage System (HEC-DSS) was selected as the Data Source, as shown in Figure 2.
+Then the HEC-DSS filename and pathname were selected.
+Additional instructions on adding a gage are included in the HEC-HMS User's Manual (USACE, 2008).